 John is a graduate of Trinity College Dublin and holds a PhD (Psychology) from the University of York, UK.
 His doctoral research examined Asperger’s Syndrome and nonverbal communication.

 John works with children and adults.
 In addition to autism spectrum disorders, his areas of interest include, dyslexia, giftedness, attention/ behavioural problems, anxiety disorders, and psychometrics.

 John is a Chartered Member and Associate Fellow of the Psychological Society of Ireland (C.Psychol AFPsSI), and a Chartered Member and Associate Fellow of the British Psychological Society (C.Psychol AFBPS).
-He is also a member of the PsSI's ASD Special Interest Group, and has a Clinical 1 (CL1) qualification code with psychological test publishers.
+He is also a member of the PsSI's 'Autism Special Interest Group', and has a Clinical 1 (CL1) qualification code with psychological test publishers.

 Publications and Conference Presentations